Buffalo: Home of the Pastry Heart

 Day after day, bakery customers across Buffalo line up for a regional delicacy that has existed longer than Buffalo wings have been served at the Anchor Bar.

 The pastry heart has quietly been a fixture for decades on bakery shelves across the region, and is especially popular at Valentine’s Day and Easter.
-And the sweet delicacy – flaky, buttery, airy French pastry dough shaped into a large heart, baked and covered in white frosting – apparently can’t be found outside the Buffalo area.
+And the sweet delicacy – flaky, buttery, airy French pastry dough shaped into a large heart, baked and covered in white icing – apparently can’t be found outside the Buffalo area.

-What has made the pastry heart so popular?
+So what has made the pastry heart so popular?

 “People say they’re as big as their face,” said Domi Emer, creative director of E.M.
-Chrusciki Bakery in Lancaster (80 West Drullard Avenue) and Clarence (4475 Transit Road), which has baked them for three decades and routinely fields calls from expatriates living out of state and looking for a taste of home.
+Chrusciki Bakery in Lancaster (80 West Drullard Avenue) and Clarence (4475 Transit Road), which has baked them for three decades and routinely fields calls from expats living out of state and looking for a taste of home.

 Pastry Heart at Chrusciki Bakery